 and Reflections on Scripture and World

 Invitation to the Offering The offering you made last week empowered ministry within our congregation and in response to the needs of our community.
 It also helped support the work of ministries beyond the local church that reach people who are in desperate need to feel the touch of love and reconciliation.
-Through the Episcopal Fund, your church not only supports the Bishop who serves your conference, but the global work of our United Methodist episcopal leaders.
-Your giving makes possible their witness for the whole church in many areas including evangelism, justice ministries, global health and working with the world’s poor.
+Through the World Service Fund, your church supports a great tradition of United Methodist support for Higher Education.
+Providing scholarships and loans, a network of college chaplains, and an ongoing relationship with 113 colleges, universities and seminaries that are part of our connection – together we open doors to education for many deserving students.
 This ministry happens thanks to the generous support of United Methodists like you.
 I invite you once again to give generously as we worship God through the sharing of our gifts, tithes and offerings.

 Saturday, April 28, 2012

 Knowing love, showing love, Reflection on 1 John 3:16-18

 We know that God loved us because of what Christ has done for us.
 God's love came to us before we had done anything to deserve it.
 Because God loved us, we are supposed to help those in need.